bluedome/DrawBySwift/README.md

 DrawBySwift
 ===========

-simple draw app by swift
+simple draw app for OS X by swift

 You can draw lines, rectangles, triangles, circles.
 That's all.